2024-2025 District Wide School Safety Plan

 • The Incident Command Structure at both the District and building level will be informed that the response effort has been These individuals will meet to discuss the plan’s activation and review responsibilities and communication procedures.

-• Communications will work closely with the Director of Technology Operations to re-test all communication systems to ensure proper function.
+• Communications will work closely with the Network Administrator to re-test all communication systems to ensure proper function.
 The District-wide School Safety Team and Building-Level Emergency Response Teams will assist in this effort.

 • An alert will be sent to the school community upon activation of this plan.
 The communication will be based on the latest information from federal, state and local health authorities.